namangupta44/Cline-Helper-Vscode-Extension/README.md

 *   `src/`: Contains the main TypeScript extension code.
     *   `extension.ts`: The main activation file.
 It registers commands, registers the sidebar webview provider, and contains the logic for creating and managing the editor tab webview panels (Collector and Lister).
     *   `listOpenFiles/`: Code specific to the Sidebar Panel (Feature A).
-        *   `ListOpenFilesWebViewProvider.ts`: Implements `vscode.WebviewViewProvider` to manage the sidebar panel's content and communication.
+        *   `ListOpenFilesWebViewProvider.ts`: Implements `vscode.WebviewViewProvider` to manage the "Open Files List" sidebar panel's content and communication.
+    *   `fileNameSearcher/`: Code specific to the File Name Searcher sidebar panel (Feature 4).
+        *   `FileNameSearcherWebViewProvider.ts`: Implements `vscode.WebviewViewProvider` to manage the "File Name Searcher" sidebar panel's content and communication.
     *   `collector/`: (Currently empty, logic is in `extension.ts`'s `createCollectorPanel` function).
     *   `folderLister/`: (Currently empty, logic is in `extension.ts`'s `createFolderListerPanel` function).
 *   `media/`: Contains static assets (HTML, CSS, JS) used within the webviews.